Factbox: Who's who on the new EU executive

 Czech, centrist, 50.
 Has been regional development minister.
 From ANO movement of billionaire Finance Minister Andrej Babis.
 Cleared and compensated after spending month in custody in 2006 over allegation she misused EU funds when in government.
 Center-left demanded she answer more written questions after hearing.

 Germany, center-right, 60.
 Combative outgoing energy commissioner.
 Was state premier in wealthy Baden-Wuerttemberg.
-Low-key post for EU’s big power but Berlin keen to see data protection strengthened globally.
-At hearing, he stressed he would bring forward proposals to reform copyright rules and work to ensure rules protecting net neutrality are not watered down by governments discussing them.
+Low-key post for EU’s big power, but Berlin is keen to see data protection strengthened globally.
+At hearing, he stressed he would bring forward proposals to reform copyright rules and work to ensure rules protecting net neutrality are not watered down by the governments discussing them.

 Belgium, center-right, 58.
 Long-time member of the European Parliament and former leader of Flemish Christian Democrats.